 Any time you experience defects in your production that generates scrap or rework your chances of attaining on-time delivery shrink.
-Future production also suffers because rework rob you of the capacity to complete the other jobs in the system, which puts you at risk of delivering other late, potentially upsetting customers who expect on-time delivery.
+Future production also suffers because rework rob you of the capacity to complete the other jobs in the system, which puts you at risk of delivering other orders late, potentially upsetting customers who expect on-time delivery.

 Be Proactive–Collect Process Data